aybehrouz/argennon/gfm/avm.md

 functions.

-Concurrent counter data structure is a part of the AVM standard library, and any smart contract can use this data structure for storing the balance of highly active accounts.
+Concurrent counter data structure is a part of the AVM standard library, and any smart contract can use this data structure for storing the balance record of highly active accounts.

 ### Memory Chunks

 In order to further increase the concurrency level of Argennon, we can divide the AVM memory into *chunks*.
 Each memory chunk can be persisted using a different ZK-EDB, hence having its own commitment.
-Then, the consensus on new values of the commitment of any chunk can be achieved by different voting committees.
+Then, the consensus on new values of the commitment of any chunk can be achieved by a different voting committee.

 If a transaction does not modify a memory chunk and in the transaction ordering of the block it comes after any transaction which modifies that chunk, then the execution of that transaction is not needed for calculating the new commitment of the chunk.
-Consequently, the voting committee of the memory chunk can safely ignore such a transaction.
+Consequently, the voting committee of that memory chunk can safely ignore such a transaction.
 The execution DAG of transactions can be used for finding and pruning these transactions as we see in Algorithm .

 ![image](../img/Alg4s.png)

-If we choose chunks in a way that most transactions only modify memory locations of one chunk, likely the transactions of a block are divided between voting committees and are validated in parallel.
+If we choose chunks in a way that most transactions only modify memory locations of one chunk, likely many transactions of a block only need to be validated by one voting committee and can be validated in parallel by different committees.

 Because the voting committees are selected by random sampling, by choosing large enough samples we can make sure that having multiple voting committees will not change the security properties of the Argennon agreement protocol.